The-Devoyage/graphql-gateway/README.md

 rover supergraph compose --config ./supergraph-config.yaml > supergraph.graphql
 ```

 If you are using Docker or Docker-Compose, create a volume to mount the newly generated `supergraph.graphql` to `/app/supergraph.graphql`.
+This will allow you to override the `supergraph.graphql` file that is default inside the container.

 7. Anytime a new supergraph is generated, you must restart the server.
 Create new supergraphs as the typings of external services change.